 At the end of the 2 days training you will have become familiar and probably friendly with your instructor.
 You will discuss with him if you are ready for your Practical test and whether you need more training.
 This is the point where you book your Module 1 test.

 Practical tests - Module 1 and Module 2.
 We can arrange and book those with DVSA for you.

 Taking Module 1 test - the DVSA test charge is £15.
 This is the "off road" element of the test that has the swerve and emergency stop.
 On the small bikes you can take yourself to the test centre.
 If you need to hire a bike for this, that can be arranged.
 If you are going on a large bike you will need to be taken by an instructor.
 This can take half a day and will cost £125.
 After passing Module 1 you will need to decide if you are going to book your Module 2 test or book a day’s training before doing the Module 2.
 Again, this is something you will want to discuss with your instructor.

 Taking Module 2 test - the DVSA test charge is £75.
 This is the old fashioned bike test - out on the road with an examiner following you for around forty minutes, telling you where to go via an intercom.
 As with our Module 1, you can go to the test centre yourself on a small bike, but if you are doing the test on a big bike you will need an instructor to take you.
 Again this will be £125 for half a day.

-We have tried very hard to simplify the road to getting a bike licence here, if there is anything that is unclear please call Ross, Mitch or Tim on 020 7241 1111, and they would be happy to answer any questions and make the bookings for you.
+We have tried very hard to simplify the road to getting a bike licence here.
+If there is anything that is unclear please call Ross or Karen on 020 7241 6363, or e-mail us on email@example.com and we would be happy to answer any questions you might have and make the bookings for you.